+Starting this list of newborn superstitions with one of the oldest ones around.
 This particular piece of advice has been circulating around for quite a bit and some mothers are just stupefied by the thought of bathing their little one in a tub full of frothy black stout.
-One of them is Jujube Yip, who absolutely refused to try it on her newborn.
+Mother to a newborn, Jujube Yip absolutely refused to try it on her newborn.

 We unearthed an article published in 1957 by the Straits Times, which addresses this particularly curious bathing theory.
-According to the article, this was a common practice among Cantonese as “it is believed that the baby’s skin absorbs the stout and thus it becomes strong.”
-The belief continues till day.
+The article states that this was a common practice among Cantonese as it was believed that the baby’s skin absorbs the stout and thus it becomes strong.
+This belief continues to date.

-Yes, you read it right.
 We were shocked to learn this one too.
-However, apparently the baby’s urine is said to cleanse her tongue of those milk remnants, shared a shocked mum Elaine Chua.
+However, apparently, the baby’s urine is said to clean her tongue of those milk remnants, shared a shocked mum Elaine Chua.